Category: Hunter Valley

 Body modifications are also available, and it was all I could do to stop Gordon from getting his nipple pierced.
 However, there was no getting between him and aPrince Albert.
 He’ll regret that when he gets older – trust me.

 If you’re crazy for clogs, The Big Ugg Boots aren’t far away in Thornton.
-Keep driving and you’ll find The Big Roller Skate and The Big Shoe.
+Keep driving and you’ll find The Big Roller Skate and The Steel Stilettos and The Big Shoe.
 They’re all toe-tally awesome!

 Gordon and I were so taken by the Big Doc Martens that we briefly considered forming a white nationalist skinhead gang and going on a violent rampage through the streets of Newcastle.
 But it seemed like a lot of effort and neither of us wanted to cut our hair, so we went out for banana daiquiris instead.